davidstelter/mini-mill-light-ring/README.md

 ## License

+Copyright David Stelter 2022

-This project is released under the "MIT License", see file `LICENSE` for details.
+This project is licensed under the BSD & MIT licenses, see files `LICENSE-BSD` and `LICENSE-MIT` for details.